Pain on the bottom of your foot can significantly alter your lifestyle.

 Heel spurs

-A heel spur is a bony outgrowth on the underside of the heel.
-A spur could be the reason you experience pain on the bottom of your foot.
+A heel spur is a bony growth that develops on the underside of the heel and can sometimes be the source of heel pain.

-If you experience pain in the toe area, a bone spur in that area may too be the culprit.
+If you’re experiencing pain in the toe area, a bone spur there could also be a possible cause.

 Morton’s Neuroma